Avoiding ad trouble on YouTube

 - Advertisers and brands pushing for wider reach – When the goal is to gain maximum exposure, it’s easy to optimise campaigns towards maximum reach and hit those numbers, which puts brand safety at risk.

-- Increasing media buy via poorly implemented programmatic – Strategies like “Run of Exchange” targets everyone irrespective of behavior and interests.
+- Increasing media buy via poorly implemented programmatic – Strategies like “Run of Exchange” targets everyone irrespective of behaviour and interests.
 This type of broader targeting method will ultimately place your ads in the wrong places if brand safety features are not implemented correctly.

 - Relying too heavily on brand protection technologies – Assuming that modern technologies will completely protect you is a very risky move.
 It’s really important to apply that human touch when executing campaign strategies and design.